 Water, energy efficiency, soils, waste, permaculture

-Environmental litigation, national policy development
+Environmental barrister, national policy development

 Dr Kevin Simon